sjdv1982/seamless/README.md

 ## Additional features
 - Transformers can be written in Python, IPython, bash, or any compiled language (C, C++, ...).
 - Bash transformers can be executed inside Docker images.
-- IPython transformers can use IPython magics, allowing the use of languages such as Cython (tested), Matlab/Octave (untested), Julia (untested), or R (untested).
+- IPython transformers can use IPython magics, allowing the use of languages such as Cython (tested), Matlab/Octave (untested), Julia (untested), or R (tested).
 - The use of Redis as a checksum-to-buffer cache
 - Seamless instances can communicate, serving as job slaves or result caches for transformations.
 - Interactive monitoring of status and exception messages.